The symptoms depend on the type of graft versus host disease (GvHD) you have and which parts of your body it affects.

 Symptoms of acute GvHD

-Acute GvHD generally happens within the first 100 days after you have a bone marrow or stem cell transplant from another person.
-Sometimes it can be hard to tell if the symptoms are caused by GvHD, or are other side effects from your transplant.
+Acute GvHD generally happens within the first 100 days after you have a stem cell transplant or bone marrow transplant from another person.
+Sometimes it can be hard to tell if the symptoms are caused by GvHD or are other side effects from your transplant.

-The symptoms of GvHD depend on which part of the body is affected.
+Acute GvHD mainly affects the skin, gut and liver but can affect almost any part of the body.
+The symptoms you have of GvHD depend on which part of the body is affected.